jifox/nautobot-app-livedata/docs/admin/install.md

 The custom field is used to store the show commands that are executed on the device.
 The data is collected via the Netmiko library, which is a multi-vendor library to simplify Paramiko SSH connections to network devices.
 The data is collected via the `send_command` method of Netmiko, which is using the platform specific show commands to collect the data.

-Open the Nautobot Platform model and configure the custom fields with the show commands that are executed on the device:
+Open the Nautobot Platform model and configure the custom fields with the show commands that are executed on the device

+Here is an example of the configuration of the custom field:

 ![Livedata App Platform Screenshot](https://raw.githubusercontent.com/jifox/nautobot-app-livedata/develop/docs/images/livedata-app-platform-custom-fields-edit.png)